Let Story Form Your Worship: Old Testament and lectionary dramas

 “ ’Bible story’ has become synonymous with children’s Sunday school.
 Adults, it seems, can bypass the story and go straight to the moral.
 God’s work in the lives of his people today is good news that remains unspoken and thus unremembered in many of our churches,” he says.

 Download Jeff Barker’s Old Testament play scripts and watch video clips, including the “Jars of Oil” play and an enacted prayer scene.
 Get tips on doing enacted prayer in your church.
-Go to Barker’s blog to read his new book on the art of story and worship, Quiet Demons and Screaming Peter Pan.
+Go to Barker’s blog to read his new book on the art of story and worship, The Storytelling Church: Adventures in Reclaiming the Role of Story in Worship, or Quiet Demons and Screaming Peter Pan.

 Book a summer performance of “Sioux Center Sudan” by Northwestern College students.
 See results of a Vertical Habits grant Barker used to help story form the worship at Trinity Reformed Church in Orange City, Iowa.